frohro/6302view/docs/notes.md

 S\rInput\r-5.000000\r5.000000\r0.100000\rFalse\rP\rOutput\r-1.000000\r30.000000\r10\r1\r\n
 ```

-Sadly, the carriage return is not rendered as a new line in the serial monitor (Arduino IDE 1.8.9 on Windows 10).
+(Sadly, the carriage return is not rendered as a new line in the serial monitor (Arduino IDE 1.8.9 on Windows 10).)

+This string is sent once every five seconds.

 #### How the data are reported